andrewcparnell/mda_course/README.md

 ## About

 This course will cover introductory modelling for the analysis of missing data.
 Missing data is extremely common in all areas of science so this course will be of use to a wide variety of practitioners.
 The methods are presented both at a theoretical level and also with practical examples where all code is available.
-The practical classes include instructions on how to use the popular `mice` package.
+The practical classes include instructions on how to use the popular `mice` package as well as more fundamental and flexible Bayesian approaches.

-The course is structured in 6 sessions, covering the following topics
+The course is run over 3 days with 8 lecture classes, 3 guided practicals, and 3 self-guided practicals.
+The topics covered include:

 1. An introduction to missing data analysis, and some common methods with examples
+1. Introduction to Bayesian analysis and missing data
-1. The use of Bayesian and likelihood based methods in missing data analysis, and an introduction to fully conditional specification models
+1. The use of Bayesian and likelihood-based methods in missing data analysis
+1. The fully conditional specification approach to missing data analysis
-1. An introduction to the mice package and missing data analysis using JAGS
+1. An introduction to the mice package
+1. Bayesian software tools JAGS/Stan for missing data analysis
 1. More advanced missing data analysis including non-ignorable and not missing at random methods
 1. Missing data analysis in machine learning

+The practical sessions cover:

+1. How to run a missing data analysis in mice
+1. Including missing data in JAGS and Stan
-1. Some example scripts of more advanced missing data analysis methods
+1. Advanced missing data analysis methods

 ## Intended audience